 In the period of recuperation after surgery, the patients’ health needs to be monitored closely by doctors and nurses.
-Failing to spot the signs of ill-health caused by surgical negligence is also a form of surgical negligence, for example failing to spot the signs of organ failure caused by damage in the surgery or failing to spot signs of infection.
+Failing to spot the signs of ill-health caused by surgical negligence is also an error, for example failing to spot the signs of organ failure caused by damage in the surgery or failing to spot signs of infection.

 Let’s now discuss surgical error claims against the NHS.
 Of course, it is perfectly possible to make surgery negligence claims against a private health firm that has treated you negligently, but most people in the UK receive their healthcare from the National Health Service.
 This section is information in relation to making claims for surgical negligence, which occurred under the NHS.

 The NHS has special bodies and procedures in place for dealing with cases of medical negligence, surgical negligence included.
 You have the right to make an official complaint to the NHS if surgery has gone wrong; the NHS will perform an investigation into the incident to determine what went wrong and who is at fault.
 You also have the right to claim surgical negligence compensation from the NHS.
 The NHS has a dedicated department called NHS resolution for addressing medical negligence claims and awarding compensation.
 In most cases, you can begin your claim while the investigation is still ongoing.

 However, in some special circumstances, you may be told you have to wait until the investigation is concluded.